Taunton Tramway: Engineering

 Electricity was supplied by Taunton Corporation from a generating station in St James Street.
 Ten of the cast iron standards that used to carry the overhead line have survived as lamp posts, although none of them are in their original locations.
-Nine can be found in Greenway Crescent, not far from the Kingston Road terminus, the tenth is in West Street, Bishops Lydeard.
+Nine could be found for many years in Greenway Crescent, not far from the Kingston Road terminus, the tenth is in West Street, Bishops Lydeard.
 The last tram poles have now been placed in store for possible re-erection in the town centre.

 Tram cars

 There were six tramcars in Taunton at any time, however a total of twelve different cars operated in the town as the entire fleet was changed from double-deck to single-deck cars in 1905.
 Livery was dark crimson lake with gold lining.
 Double-deck cars had green curtains.

 The open-top double-deck cars were built by Brush Electrical Engineering and had seats for 22 people downstairs and 29 upstairs.
 In 1905 they were sold to the Leamington and Warwick Electrical Company.
 One was later sold on to the Llandudno and Colwyn Bay Electric Railway where it was used as a works car until 1935.
 It was last seen by John Price in 1956.